This page is Family Favourites (additions 4th Jan 2011): Please allow time for the photographs to download

 R&B

-At St Alphege Church, Solihull on a day of glorious summer’s day
+At St Alphege Church, Solihull on a glorious summer’s day

 The 1970s and 1980s: